-When building and designing your website, you should take into consideration each and every element that’s going to appear on it: from fonts to colours, from the page structure to buttons shape and call-to-action placement.
+When building & designing your website, you should take into consideration each and every element that’s going to appear on it: From fonts to colors, from the page structure to buttons shape and call-to-action placement.
 Above all, you have to keep in mind the user’s journey.
 Ask yourself: how to provide them with just enough information and credibility at each step of the funnel.

 Understanding how your target audience reacts to different messages and elements, is essential.
 It should help you design a website tailored for this specific audience, easy to use, and with a pleasant overall experience.
 That all can be crucial for your website’s conversion rate.

 Nowadays, when more and more users prefer using their phones for everything, it’s very important to think about your mobile site, and have it optimized by even stricter standards.
 The room for making UX mistakes is basically non-existent on small screens.

 Here are some UX Best Practice for improving your webpage conversion rate: